gdepeute/dae.notes/estaff.notes.md

 - Factoring in place, can turn around in 24 hours
   - Whenever we get the Meta PO with proper language, should get $100k
 - USVP
-  - Met with Steve on Tuesday
+  - Met with Steve on Tuesday, was supposed to hear from him Friday, crickets
+  - Bob will give him another day then will begin pushing

 # EStaff 2/21/23